 When trying to determine whether or not a cut will flatter your face, the first thing to consider is your face shape.
 Each face shape comes with its own set of obstacles, but round faces are often particularly tricky.
 While round faces tend to have a cherubic appeal, a bad haircut can make anyone look less than angelic.
 People with round faces have the tendency to look younger than they actually are, which is great but often makes it harder to look as sophisticated and chic as they’d like.

-To help us figure out the greatest haircuts for round faces, we spoke with Lauren Sill, Shu Art of Hair artistic principal and creative director of Luxelab LA.
-Sill helped us choose five perfect haircuts that will flatter anyone with a round face
+To help us figure out the greatest haircuts and styles for round faces, we spoke with Lauren Sill, Shu Art of Hair artistic principal and creative director of Luxelab LA.
+Sill helped us choose 25 perfect haircuts and styles that will flatter anyone with a round face.

 How do I know if my face is round?

 Figuring out your face shape is always a lot harder than it sounds, but it doesn’t have to be.
-Sill revealed that while many women assume their face is round, this is how to know for sure:
+Many women assume their face is round, but this is how to know for sure according to Sill.

-Still not exactly sure which cut is perfect for you?
-Let these five flawless haircuts inspire you!
+Still not exactly sure which cut or hairstyle is perfect for you?
+Let these flawless haircuts and styles inspire you!